-Throughout this work, we only consider main haloes, which are those that are not substructure of a bigger halo.
-For simulations where we run \textsc{Rockstar} (see \autoref{tab:sim_characteristics}) the halo mass is estimated from an spherical overdensity up to the threshold of $\Delta = 200 \rho_c$, where $\rho_c$ is the critical density \citep{Behroozi_2012a}.
-For the \textsc{FastPM} mocks, the halo mass is just given as the sum of the particle mass of its FoF components.
-This leads to some differences when choosing the mass bins.
+Throughout this work, we only consider main halos, which are not substructures of a larger halo.
+For simulations where we run \textsc{Rockstar} (see \autoref{tab:sim_characteristics}), the halo mass is estimated from a spherical overdensity up to the threshold of $\Delta = 200 \rho_c$, where $\rho_c$ is the critical density \citep{Behroozi_2012a}.
+For the \textsc{FastPM} mocks, the halo mass is the sum of the particle mass of its FoF components.
+This mass definition leads to some differences when choosing the mass bins.
 The edges of the mass bins are chosen with pseudo-logarithmic spacing for \textsc{UNIT}, as summarised in \autoref{tab:mass_bins}.

-The mass definitions in the full N-body simulations are very different from those for the fast mocks.
-To relate haloes between these two approaches, we aim to reproduce simultaneously the clustering and the abundances of the \textsc{UNIT} haloes with the \textsc{FastPM} mocks.
-Then, for each bin of the \textsc{UNITsims}, we consider a {\it maximum mass} for the haloes in the \textsc{FastPM} mocks and select the next $N$ most massive haloes to recover the \textsc{UNIT} number density.
-Using a least squares algorithm, we find the optimal {\it maximum mass} for \textsc{FastPM} that reproduces the \textsc{UNIT} power spectrum for $k<0.1\, h\, {\rm Mpc}^{-1}$.
-The same mass cuts are applied to the $f_{\rm NL} = 100$ simulations.
+The mass definitions in the full N-body simulations differ significantly from those for the fast mocks.
+To relate halos between these two approaches, we aim to reproduce simultaneously the clustering and the abundances of the \textsc{UNIT} halos with the \textsc{FastPM} mocks.
+To this end, for each mass bin of the \textsc{UNITsims}, we consider a maximum mass for the halos in the \textsc{FastPM} mocks and select the following $N$ most massive halos to recover the \textsc{UNIT} number density.
+Using a least-squares algorithm, we find the optimal maximum mass for \textsc{FastPM} that reproduces the \textsc{UNIT} power spectrum for $k<0.1\, h\, {\rm Mpc}^{-1}$.
+We take the minimum and the maximum mass from the resulting bins and apply these cuts for the $f_{\rm NL} = 100$ simulations.

-\autoref{fig:3a_pk_unit_pk_fastpm} shows the power spectrum of \textsc{FastPM} compared to that from the \textsc{PNG-UNITsims}.
-The lines are the power spectrum computed for the \textsc{PNG-UNITsims} for the mass bins from \autoref{tab:mass_bins}.
-The shaded areas are the mean and the standard deviation of the power spectra obtained from the \textsc{FastPM} mocks using the procedure described above.
+\autoref{fig:3a_pk_unit_pk_fastpm} shows the power spectrum of \textsc{FastPM} compared to that from the \textsc{PNG-UNIT}.
+The lines are the power spectrum computed for the \textsc{PNG-UNIT} for the mass bins from \autoref{tab:mass_bins}.
+The shaded areas are the mean and the standard deviation of the power spectra obtained from the \textsc{FastPM} mocks using the above procedure.